-What we heard: Positives of the redesigned Wāhanga Ako
+What we heard: positives of the redesigned wāhanga ako

-- 1 Clarity of Ngā Pou Matua and Ngā Whenu simplifying connections between learning objectives and subject content. - > the connections and links between Pou Matua, Toi Mokopuna and Whenu have been further clarified within a diagram, providing a visual prompt. - > Toi Mokopuna remain the focus of learning across the phases and provide clarity for Kaiako and mokopuna about the purpose of the knowledge, skills, understandings and learning experiences embedded in each Whenu. - 2 Clarity and organisation of the whāinga in each tūārere - > language has been refined to align with other Wāhanga Ako. - layout now supports vision over years 0-3, with progressions explicitly exemplified to link prior learning to present and beyond and to support Kaiako with multi-level classrooms. - Simple, clear language has been employed to help kaiako to understand the content and progressions more easily.
+- 1 Clarity of Ngā Pou Matua and Ngā Whenu simplifying connections between learning objectives and subject content - > The connections and links between Pou Matua, Toi Mokopuna5 and Whenu have been further clarified within a diagram, providing a visual prompt. - > Toi Mokopuna remain the focus of learning across the phases, and provide clarity for kaiako and mokopuna about the purpose of the knowledge, skills and dispositions, understandings and learning experiences embedded in each Whenu. - 2 Clarity and organisation of the Whāinga in each Tūārere - > Language has been refined to align with other wahanga ako. - > Layout now supports vision over Years O-3, with progressions explicitly exemplified to link prior learning to present and beyond, and to support kaiako with multi-level classrooms. - Simple, clear language has been employed to help kaiako to understand the content and progressions more easily.
 This simplicity will be especially helpful for beginning kaiako, as it simplifies both teaching and planning.

-What we heard: How we responded
+What we heard: how we responded

-- 3 Clarity and levelling particularly at Tūārere 1 3 strengthens progression guidelines - a review of levelling focussing on expectations, particularly for Tūārere 1 has been informed by feedback, this spans Years 0-3 - Refinements have been made to content, language and sequence to support leaning progressions in Number, Statistics, Geometry and Probability. - Learning strategies provided will support implementation, these are specified by Tūārere within Hei Tautoko i te Ako.
-Ngā tini mata o te Ako added in Tūārere 1 will support early foundational learning in Pāngarau. - Te Roanga o te Körero has been refined to provide a clearer structure and content to support kaiako with clarity on progressions within the Whāinga and how they can be applied in multilevel classrooms where mokopuna are at multiple stages of learning. - 4 Review of kupu use, aligned to Paekupu, and expanded glossary and consistency of design presentation - word lists have been added to explicitly position the language of Pāngarau for Kaiako and mokopuna by Tūārere. - the lead writers suggest a review of the Paekupu as a future activity to keep up with the new language of Pāngarau.
+- 3 Clarity and levelling particularly at Tūārere 1-3 strengthens progression guidelines - A review of levelling focusing on expectations particularly for Tūārere 1, has been informed by feedback.
+This spans Years 0-3. - > Refinements have been made to content, language, and sequence to support learning progressions in Number, Statistics, Geometry, and Probability. - Learning strategies provided will support implementation.
+These are specified by Tūārere within Hei Tautoko i te Ako.
+Ngā Tini Mata o te Whakaako6 added in Tūārere 1 will support early foundational learning in Pāngarau. - Te Roanga o te Körero has been refined to provide a clearer structure and content to support kaiako with clarity on progressions within the Whāinga and how they can be applied in multilevel classrooms where mokopuna are at multiple stages of learning. - 4 Review of kupu use, aligned to Paekupu, and expanded glossary and consistency of design presentation - Word lists have been added to explicitly position the language of Pāngarau for kaiako and mokopuna by Tūārere. - > The lead writers suggest a review of Paekupu as a future activity to keep up with the new language of Pāngarau. - 5.
+Toi Mokopuna describe the learner dispositions relevant to a wāhanga ako that exemplify the four pou matua. - 6.
+Ngā Tini Mata o te whakaako describe four essential learning practices that help teachers to understand how mokopuna learn, and what they need to do to facilitate and consistently support learners to gain positive and successful learning outcomes.
+They outline pedagogical principles and evidence-informed approaches to teaching and learning from a kaupapa Māori perspective.

-- 5 Clearer guidance for aromatawai practices - clarification of the principles of aromatawai, suggested strategies for monitoring and assessing and advice on strengthening aromatawai practices for learning are included to support Kaiako. - > Links to Te Pūāwaitanga Harakeke: Te Tūāpapa o te Aromatawai have been included supporting the reciprocal nature of Ako me te Aromatawai.
-Mō te Ako, ō te Ako. - > The sequencing and examples were seen as helpful in assessing student progress. - 6 Support for mokopuna with diverse learning pathways - Support for Kaiako to ensure the full potential for neurodiverse and physical diverse needs; including instructional strategies, advice on classroom environments, and tailoring the learning environment to meet needs of each mokopuna.
-Advice on whānau engagement and reflection and adaptation will further support kaiako to create strength-based approaches for all learners. - > The framework is structured in a way that ensures learning needs are addressed before progressing, which supports diverse learning pathways. - > Concerns about inclusivity for diverse learning needs has meant that, in places, language has been adjusted to make the intent clearer.
+- 5 Clearer guidance for aromatawai practices - Guidance for kaiako on aromatawai practices has been included within the lho section of the wāhanga ako. - > The sequencing and examples were seen as helpful in assessing mokpuna progress. - 6 Support for mokopuna with diverse learning support needs - Guidance has been included for kaiako to support mokopuna with diverse learning needs in the Iho and Hei Tautoko i te Ako sections of the wāhanga ako.
+This includes those using assistive technologies. - > The framework is structured in a way that ensures learning needs are addressed before progressing, which supports diverse learning pathways. - > Concerns about inclusivity for diverse learning needs has meant that, in places, language has been adjusted to make the intent clearer.